Chayote squash sambar step-by-step recipe with photos.

 - Wash and peel chayote squash.
 Cut them into small cubes

-- Heat 2 tbsp ghee in a frying pan or kadhai.
+- Heat 2 tablespoon ghee in a frying pan or kadhai.
 Add onion and saute until it is translucent

 - Add tomatoes and mix well.
 Cook until the tomatoes are slightly mushy